philipptrenz/photo-booth/README.md

 Go to `config.json` and change `grayscaleMode` to `false`.

-### photo-booth is starting up, but I have just a black screen and the console says `module version mismatch expected 50, got ...`
+### photo-booth is starting up, but I have just a black screen

-Just run `npm run rebuild` again.
+Try to run `npm run rebuild` again.

 ### My camera takes a photo, but it does not show up